8.3 Allegations Against Persons who Work with Children

 - Consider whether a Complex Abuse investigation is applicable.

-The progress of the investigation and enquiries needs to be reviewed by the LADO having regard to target timescales.
+The progress of the investigation and enquiries needs to be reviewed by the LADO to prevent drift and delay.

-A final strategy meeting should be held to ensure all tasks have been completed and an adjudication on the Outcome of the allegation will be made, and, where appropriate, agree an action plan for future practice based on lessons learnt.
+A final Multi-Agency LADO meeting will be held to ensure all tasks have been completed and an adjudication on the Outcome of the allegation will be made, and, where appropriate, agree an action plan for future practice based on lessons learnt.
+Those who attended the first meeting should attend all subsequent meetings unless the LADO has agreed that their attendance is not required or necessary.

 A referral to the DBS is made by the employer or volunteer manager only when both the harms test and the person has been dismissed /resigned/ removed from regulated activity.

-Where a child from Norfolk Local Authority makes an allegation in a setting or placement which is outside their own area, the lead responsibility for action lies with the local authority for the area where the alleged abuse occurred.
+Where a child from Norfolk Local Authority makes an allegation in a setting or placement which is outside their own area, the lead responsibility for action lies with the LADO for the area where the alleged abuse occurred.
+If an alleged incident happens in Norfolk it is the responsibility of the Norfolk LADO to lead the process regardless of where the employer or employment agency is based.

-In these circumstances, the Local Authority Designated Officer and, where appropriate, the child’s social worker will liaise with the relevant local authority and agree a joint strategy.
+In these circumstances, the Local Authority Designated Officer and the child’s social worker will liaise with the relevant LADO for that area and agree a joint strategy.

 Where the referral relates to a child from another local authority temporarily placed in an establishment located within Norfolk Local Authority Area’s area, for example a boarding school, the Local Authority Designated Officer should liaise with the child’s home authority about the roles and responsibilities in carrying out this procedure.